AquaticInformatics/aquarius-field-data-framework/src/PluginTester/Readme.md

 Supported -option=value settings (/option=value works too):

-  -Plugin               Path to the plugin assembly to debug -Data                 Path to the data file to be parsed -Location             Optional location identifier context -Json                 Optional path to write the appended results as JSON -ExpectedError        Expected error message -ExpectedStatus       Expected parse status.
+  -Plugin               Path to the plugin assembly to debug -Data                 Path to the data file to be parsed.
+Can be set more than once.
+  -Location             Optional location identifier context -UtcOffset            UTC offset in .NET TimeSpan format. [default: -08:00:00] -Json                 Optional path to write the appended results as JSON -ExpectedError        Expected error message -ExpectedStatus       Expected parse status.
 One of SuccessfullyParsedButDataInvalid, SuccessfullyParsedAndDataValid, CannotParse [default: SuccessfullyParsedAndDataValid]